Your Profit and Loss Statement: The Blueprint for a Successful Exit

 To get the highest multiple for your firm, you must demonstrate mastery over the technical nuances of your financials.

-• Construction WIP (Work in Progress): If your firm handles large-scale installs, your P&L must accurately reflect WIP Reports.
-Mismanaged revenue recognition is one of the fastest ways to kill a deal during due diligence.
+Construction WIP (Work in Progress): If your firm handles large-scale commercial installs that span multiple months, your P&L must accurately reflect WIP accounting.
+You must track "Under-billings" (work performed but not yet billed) and "Over-billings" (cash received for work not yet performed).
+Mismanaged revenue recognition—where a seller accidentally claims unearned cash as profit—is one of the fastest ways to fail due diligence.

-• Labor Burden: This isn't just hourly wages.
-It includes insurance, taxes, and benefits.
-Showing that you invest in your team while maintaining profitability proves you have mastered Skilled Labor Retention.
+True Labor Burden: This isn't just hourly wages.
+A technician making $35/hour might actually cost you $50/hour once you factor in workers' compensation, payroll taxes, health benefits, vehicle time, and non-billable training.
+Showing that you accurately track "fully burdened" labor while maintaining profitability proves you have mastered Skilled Labor Retention and job costing.

-• EBITDA Adjustments: Most trade businesses have "add-backs"—personal expenses or one-time costs ran through the business.
-Identifying these early is key to a successful Contact with a broker.
+EBITDA Adjustments (Add-Backs): Most privately held trade businesses have "add-backs"—personal lifestyle expenses, excessive owner compensation, or one-time costs ran through the business to save on taxes.
+Identifying and documenting these add-backs early is the key to presenting your true Adjusted EBITDA to the market.

 How to Clean Up Your P&L Before Selling

-If you are planning to sell within the next 12–24 months, your P&L needs to be "investor-ready."
+If you are planning to sell within the next 12 to 24 months, your P&L needs to be "investor-ready" today.

-• Standardize Job Costing: Use a consistent method for tracking labor and materials against specific Commercial Services contracts.
+Standardize Job Costing: Stop lumping all materials into one giant "Cost of Goods Sold" bucket.
+Use a consistent method to track specific labor hours and material costs against specific Commercial Services contracts and projects.

-• Review Maintenance Records: Ensure your Fleet Management costs are categorized correctly.
-High repair bills on an aging fleet can be a red flag for deferred capital expenditure.
+Review Maintenance Records: Ensure your Fleet Management costs are categorized correctly.
+High repair bills on an aging fleet can be a red flag for deferred capital expenditure, leading buyers to ask for a price reduction to replace old trucks.

 Ready to see what your P&L is worth?